jenkinsci/docker-inbound-agent/README.md

 This is an image for [Jenkins](https://jenkins.io) agents using TCP or WebSockets to establish inbound connection to the Jenkins master.
 This agent is powered by the [Jenkins Remoting library](https://github.com/jenkinsci/remoting), which version is being taken from the base [Docker Agent](https://github.com/jenkinsci/docker-agent/) image.

-See [Jenkins Distributed builds](https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds) for more info.
+See [Using Agents](https://www.jenkins.io/doc/book/using/using-agents/) for more info.

 ## Running